udacity/andfun-kotlin-dice-roller/README.md

 You can also compare your code locally with the branch of the following step.

 ## Report Issues
 Notice any issues with a repository?
-Please file a [github issue](https://github.com/udacity/andfun-kotlin-dice-roller/issues) in this repository.
+Please use the https://knowledge.udacity.com/ platform to discuss individual issues with our experienced mentors or submit PRs to the current repo.